JuliaAttic/QuDirac.jl/docs/op_math.md

 the two factor states, and uses the state information to behave like an operator.
 Thus, the `OuterProduct` type acts as a *view* onto the factor states.

 With the exception of scaling functions, most mutating functions are not defined on `OuterProduct`.
-The non-mutating versions of these functions will work, however, by converting the operator into the more flexible `OpSum` type.
-The `OpSum` type represents a sum of operators rather than an outer product of states, and is *not* a view.
+The non-mutating versions of these functions will work, however, by converting the operator into the more flexible `OuterSum` type.
+The `OuterSum` type represents a sum of operators rather than an outer product of states, and is *not* a view.

 ---
 # Scalar Multiplication